JordanMartinez/purescript-jordans-reference/02-Build-Tools/05-Spago--Project-Workflow.md

 ## Freeze the Package Set

+Note: Spago does this automatically now.
+So, one likely does not need to do this anymore.
+It is provided for context.
 ```bash
 # 3) Freeze the package set to prevent security issues.
 #     For a deeper explanation on what happens here,